Week 4 – Meeting the Coach and Team Leader

 Being a Challenge Strategist can be the most powerful “tool” for managing team dynamics across different organisations.

-• The Multiplier Effect: Suggest that the Strategist send a commendation directly to the Team member’s manager.
-In a collaborative community project, this is the highest form of “currency” for a government official of civil society member.
+• The Multiplier Effect: You can also send a commendation directly to the Team member’s manager.
+In a collaborative community project, this is the highest form of praise for a government official or civil society member.